dicucristiann/dicucristiann/README.md

 ### Hi there, I'm Cristian 👋

-- 🧑🏽‍💻 I’m currently focusing on Automated Testing
+- 🧑🏽‍💻 I am currently focusing on improving my skills
 - 🥅 2023 Goals: Contribute to Open Source projects
 - 🏋️ Fun fact: I like to go to the gym regularly for a healthier lifestyle.